turingschool/career-development-curriculum-site/module_three/index.md

 ---

 ## Overview
 Module 3 Career Development is focused on **executing the strategies** that students have been building in the previous two modules.
 Prior to Mod 3, students will have created their career visions and started to build job search strategies aligned with those visions.
-In Mod 3, students have the opportunity to put these ideas into practice through weekly workshops, discussions, and continuous self-reflection in their career journals.
+In Mod 3, students have the opportunity to put these ideas into practice through weekly workshops, discussions, and optional self-reflection in their career journals.

 ### Key Learning Goals
 Core Competencies of Module 3: